patrickbwarren/transam-triton/EMULATOR.md

 This feature was also added to Robin Stuart's emulator and has been tested to work with the 'Z' function command in the Level 7.2 Monitor.
 The target binary file should be specified at the command line with `-z` option.
-If the file exists it is loaded, otherwise a blank EPROM is created with all bits set to 1.
-To facilitate the use of the programmer, function F7 performs the equivalent to a UV erase by setting all bits to 1 (not necessary for a blank EPROM), and function F8 causes the content of the EPROM to be written to the file specified by `-z` at the command line.
+The file is loaded if it exists, otherwise a blank EPROM is created with all bits set to 1.
+Also, function F6 performs the equivalent to a UV erase by setting all bits to 1 (not necessary for a blank EPROM), and function F8 causes the content of the EPROM to be written to the file specified by `-z` at the command line.

 When writing to the EPROM the number of write cycles per memory location is monitored to act as a check on the firmware.
 When saving